 - 2.3.1 if necessary, remove the relevant End-User Content; and

-- 2.3.2 if relevant, suspend the relevant Your Account and Your access to the Application and End-User Content, for so long as the relevant breach remains unremedied, without liability or prejudice to its other rights and without prior notice to You.
+- 2.3.2 if relevant, suspend Your Account and Your access to the Application and End-User Content, for so long as the relevant breach remains unremedied, without liability or prejudice to its other rights and without prior notice to You.

 2.4 Notwithstanding any other provision in these Conditions, if there is a Security Event, Glow may, without liability or prejudice to its other rights and without prior notice to You, remove the relevant End-User Content and use of the Application until the relevant Security Event has been resolved.
 Glow shall give You written notice as soon as is reasonably practicable of the nature of the relevant Security Event.